 Our team is reaching out to the government partners and other agencies with expertise in these areas, as well as collecting prior Tacoma and Tideflats area studies of these topics.
-In addition, we would appreciate your input on:
+At the upcoming meeting, we would appreciate your input on specific questions that you would like to see addressed through this analysis.